 Output1) OK 2) (integer) 2 3) (integer) 42 4) "42"

 Commands included in a transaction block are run sequentially in the order they’re queued.
-Redis transactions are atomic, meaning that either every command in a transaction block is processed (meaning that it’s accepted as valid and queued to be executed) or none are.
+Redis transactions are atomic, meaning that either every command in a transaction block is processed (accepted as valid and queued to be executed) or none are.
 However, even if a command is successfully queued, it may still produce an error when executed.
 In such cases, the other commands in the transaction can still run, but Redis will skip the error-causing command.
-See the section on understanding transaction errors for more details.
+Read the section on understanding transaction errors for more details.

 To cancel a transaction, run the